Intelligent-Instruments-Lab/iil.is/src/routes/workshops.md

 Living Algorithms aims to celebrate and disseminate live coding - a practice involving the creation of art by writing and changing computer programs while they run.
 For more information about the international live coding community, see TOPLAP and Algorave.

 Free live coding workshops took place at Listaháskóli Íslands Þverholt throughout May 16-20th delivered by experts Professor Thor Magnusson (creator of the Threnoscope), Dr Jack Armitage (Lil Data) and PhD researcher Victor Shepardson.
-We are also pleased to invite artists Ida Schuften Juhl and Halldór Eldjárn to provide additional creative and musical inspiration and encouragement.
+We were also pleased to invite artists Ida Schuften Juhl and Halldór Eldjárn to provide additional creative and musical inspiration and encouragement.

 [Workshop info page](https://iil.is/news/living-algorithms)